 No doubt, it is still very early days for Link Global Technologies (LNK: CSE).
-With two power agreements signed in June, we look forward to watching the company pursue its business development goals over the summer months.
+With two agreements announced in June, we look forward to watching the Company pursue its business development goals over the summer months.

 All the best with your investments,

 Last Price: CAD$0.50

 Market Capitalization: CAD$16.02 million (according to Bloomberg data)